T-Systems-MMS/hyperledger-avalon-scone/PREREQUISITES.md

 - In order to build, install, and run Hyperledger Avalon with SCONE, SCONE must be installed and configured.
 - The following instructions will guide you through the installation of [ _SCONE_](https://sconedocs.github.io/installation/)
 - After correct installation of SCONE, access to SCONE images is required, SCONE uses gitlab as their docker images directory.
-- Register at [https://gitlab.scontain.com](https://gitlab.scontain.com) and then request access for Avalon-SCONE images.
+- Register at [https://gitlab.scontain.com](https://gitlab.scontain.com) and then request access for SCONE images in community version.
 - Login using gitlab credentials
 	```
 	docker login registry.scontain.com:5050
 	```
-- After successful login you can access the SCONE images required for Hyperledger Avalon
+- After successful login you can access the SCONE images required for Hyperledger Avalon and test the workflows.

 # <a name="sgx"></a>Intel&reg; Software Guard Extensions (Intel SGX)
 Hyperledger Avalon is intended to be run on